|

 don't kid yourself ok.
 Do it with style. :)

-Q. During a game, I seems to attack more but I am just
+Q. During a game, I seems to attack more but I am

 not able to beat my competitor.
 Why?